in

 And lastly, make sure that you measure it.
 Always take out the exact measurements both of the sleeper sofa you are buying and the space that you are installing it on before committing to buying it.

-Also, consider the sofa measurements when it opens up.
-Keep in mind that it needs as much room as a full-sized bed when it is fully opened.
 If you plan to pair it up with other pieces of furniture such as tables and footstools, make sure that they are lightweight enough for you to be able to easily move them out of the way before you open your sleeper sofa.
+You can think of this as a modified chaise lounge or divan with a much bigger capacity.

-How To Make A Sofa Bed More Comfortable?
+How To Make Them More Comfortable?

 Your ideal pillow may depend on your preferences or on how you sleep so go with whatever supportive material works best for you and for your sleeping style.